 If you ask the average technician, he or she might not care what you call them, as long as the pay is right, work is steady, good work is acknowledged and respected, and an appropriate work/life balance is sustained.
 But this is also about evolving how we represent field service technicians’ roles and responsibilities within the company.
 And those roles and responsibilities have changed dramatically in recent years.

 An increasingly valuable asset

-The global pandemic upended almost every industry, and it was no different for the myriad field service specialities.
-While our technicians were once tasked with straightforward on-site visits, companies now offer contactless/remote service using augmented reality (AR) tools to access information on mobile devices, and artificial intelligence (AI) and predictive maintenance technology to evaluate and monitor health of equipment to anticipate problems.
+The global pandemic upended almost every industry, and it was no different for the myriad field service specialties.
+While our technicians were once tasked with straightforward on-site visits, companies now offer contactless/remote service using augmented reality (AR) tools to access information on mobile devices, and artificial intelligence (AI) and predictive maintenance technology to evaluate and monitor the health of equipment to anticipate problems.

 Such advanced capabilities require reskilling and upskilling service technicians.
 And these added skills and responsibilities need to be accompanied by a greater contextualization of the technician role within the company.